gurayozgur/TPO/README.md

-# TPO: Tomatoes, Potatoes, and Onions
+# Tomatoes, Potatoes, and Onions: Questioning the Need for Faces in Face Presentation Attack Detection

 Official repository for **"Tomatoes, Potatoes, and Onions: Questioning the Need for Faces in Face Presentation Attack Detection"**, accepted at the 6th International Workshop on Human-centric Multimedia Analysis (**HUMA '26**), ACM Multimedia 2026.